cbc-univie/transformato/docs/System_Setup.rst

             Calculate relative **binding** free energy or relative **solvation** free energy

-After creating your yaml file, you can now move on either to :doc:`Additional_Settings` if you want to apply restraints or Hydrogen Mass Repartitioning or you can directly go to :doc:`Running_Simulations` and continue with step 4.
+After creating your yaml file, you can now move on either to :doc:`Additional_Settings` if you want to apply restraints or Hydrogen Mass Repartitioning or you can directly go to :doc:`Running_Simulation` and continue with step 3.

 .. |trafo| replace:: :math:`\texttt{TRANSFORMATO}`